krynju/dtable_benchmarks/blogpost.md

 @def title = "TODO: DTable: distributed table implementation"
 @def authors = """TODO"""

-In a recent survey conducted within the Julia data community the functionality to process tabular data larger than RAM came out on top.
+In a recent survey conducted within the Julia community the functionality to process tabular data larger than available RAM came out on top.
 While Julia already has some tools for that they are not very popular within the community and have been mostly left unmaintained (e.g. `JuliaDB`).

-The subject of this blogpost, which is the `DTable`, plans to address this popular use case in a composable manner by leveraging the current Julia data ecosystem and our existing distributed computing and memory management capabilities.
+The `DTable` plans to address this popular use case in a composable manner by leveraging the current Julia data ecosystem and our existing distributed computing and memory management capabilities.

-We hope it's a major step in the direction of having a native Julia tool that will handle all your big tabular data processing needs!
+We hope it's a major step towards a native Julia tool that will handle the out-of-core tabular data processing needs of the Julia community!

 \toc

 # What is the `DTable`?

-The `DTable` is a table structure providing partitioning of the data and parallelization of operations performed on it in any environment.
+The `DTable` is a table structure providing partitioning of the data and parallelization of operations performed on it in any supported environment.
-It's built on top of `Dagger`, which enables it to work in any worker and thread setup by taking care of task scheduling and memory management.
+It's built on top of `Dagger.jl`, which enables it to work in any worker and thread setup by taking care of task scheduling and memory management.
 Any `Tables.jl` compatible source can be ingested by the `DTable` and it can also act as one in case you move the data somewhere else.

-An important fact is that the `DTable` doesn't use any dedicated structure for storing the data in memory.
+A key feature is that the `DTable` doesn't use any dedicated structure for storing the data in memory.
 Any `Tables.jl` compatible table type can be used for internal storage, which allows for greater composability with the ecosystem.
 To further support that the set of operations that can be performed on a `DTable` is generic and only relies on interfaces offered by `Tables.jl`.

 The diagram below presents a simple visual explaination of how the `DTable` and `GDTable` (grouped `DTable`) are built.
-The input will be partitioned according to either a `chunksize` provided by the user or the existing partitioning (using the `Tables.partitions` interface).
+Provided input will be partitioned according to either a `chunksize` argument or the existing partitioning (using the `Tables.partitions` interface).
 After performing a `groupby` operation the data will be shuffled accordingly and new chunks containing only the data belonging to specific keys will be created.
 Along with an `index` these chunks form a `GDTable`.